StephanLuis/input-duration/README.md

-There are a few plugins (links to come) that remediate the lack of continuity, but even time controls with the plugin treat time as a date (ex 24hr max).
-So it seems the current state is the most relable UX is multi input type number (more links to come ).
-The best example is the Google countdown timer.
-And that's wrong because time is a basic unit that should be separate from calendar complexities.
+There were a few plugins that remediated the lack of continuity, but even those controls treated time as a date (ex 24hr max).
+So it seems the current state is the most relable UX is multi input type number.
+The worst example is the Google countdown timer.
+That way is wrong because time is a basic unit that should be separate from calendar complexities.
 That got me thinking, why isn't there an input control for it implemented across browsers??
 I needed one, so coded input-duration.

 Here's why:
 * Time is hours minutes and seconds (and millisecs) and needn't be associated with part of a day or a date